laravel/framework/readme.md

 - Added new `dump-autoload` Artisan command that runs optimized for app and all workbenches.
 - Refactored post `migrate:make` hooks to dump autoloads for workbenches.
 - Added `DB::listen(Closure)` method which may be used to listen for database queries.
+- Added `Model::findOrFail(id)` and `firstOrFail` methods to Eloquent.
+Throws `ModelNotFoundException`.
+Can listen in your apps and return 404 repsonses if you want.

 ## Beta 3